raspberrypi/documentation/usage/scratch/gpio/README.md

 #### PiFace

-The Piface Digital board provides 8 digital inputs and 8 digital outputs, with the first 4 inputs having parallel switches and the first 2 outputs having 20V/5A relays.
+The PiFace Digital board provides eight digital inputs and eight digital outputs, with the first four inputs having parallel switches and the first two outputs having 20V/5A relays.
 Set `AddOn` to `PiFace` to activate this board.

 #####Commands supported